We support nursing, midwifery, dentistry and allied health students studying and undertaking placements within the Three Rivers DRH footprint.

 We are based at Charles Sturt University in the Riverina and Central West region of New South Wales.

-Three Rivers UDRH has five major sites across our regional footprint including: Albury, Dubbo, Griffith, Orange and Wagga Wagga
+Three Rivers Department of Rural Health has six major sites across our regional footprint: Albury, Bathurst, Dubbo, Griffith, Orange and Wagga Wagga.

-- the Wambool (later known as the Macquarie),
+- the Wambuul (later known as the Macquarie)

-- the Kalare (later known as the Lachlan) and
+- the Galari (later known as the Lachlan)

-The Murray River forms the Wiradjuri's nations southern boundary.
+The Murray River forms the Wiradjuri Nation's southern boundary.